fediverse-devnet/feditest/docs/plan/index.md

 ![Architecture](test-suite-arch.png)

-### Addressing the challenges of app provisioning, observability and controllability: app drivers
+### Addressing the challenges of app provisioning, observability and controllability: App Drivers

 There are several practical challenges for the test framework in the interaction with specific apps: